 Verdicts & Settlements

-- $4,500,000 TRIAL COURT JUDGMENT in a dram shop or liquor liability case against two downtown Nashville/2nd Avenue bars for three family members from Cincinnati, Ohio traveling through Nashville on I-65 North.
-They were hit head on by a drunk driver going the wrong way on the interstate.
-The drunk driver had been over-served alcohol or served when he was obviously intoxicated at the two bars.
+- $4,500,000 TRIAL COURT JUDGMENT in a dram shop / liquor liability case against two bars located in Nashville on 2nd Avenue.
+Our clients were a family of three from Cincinnati, Ohio who were traveling through Nashville on I-65 North.
+They were hit head-on by a drunk driver going the wrong way on the interstate.
+The drunk driver had been over-served alcohol or served when he was obviously intoxicated at the two Nashville bars.
 The injuries were devastating and life-long.
-The drunk driver’s insurance company also paid his policy limits and he was convicted of aggravated vehicular assault.
+In addition to the trial court judgement, we were able to force the drunk driver’s insurance company to pay the maximum amount allowed by the driver’s policy, and he was convicted of aggravated vehicular assault.

-- $1,638,561 JURY VERDICT obtained for widow and family of a man who was struck and killed while walking in a cross-walk in Hillsboro Village area of Nashville.
-Award was for the family’s loss of the love and guidance of the husband and father as well as the economic value of his expected remaining work life.
+- $1,638,561 JURY VERDICT for the widow and family of a man who was struck and killed while using a cross-walk in the Hillsboro Village area of Nashville.
+The award was for the family’s loss of the love and guidance of the husband and father as well as the economic value of his expected remaining work life.

-- $1,044,594 TRIAL VERDICT for Nashville Metro firefighter was suffered a career ending low back injury when an EMT violated safety protocols and made an improper lift of a patient being loaded for transport.
-The fireman, in an instinct and to prevent injury to the patient, caught the patient’s weight with his right arm.
-He later underwent spinal fusion and right shoulder surgery.
-The life-long first responder was forced to retire because of him limitations and is now on Social Security Disability.
-The verdict included over $600,000 of lost past and future earnings that Rocky proved through the testimony of a college professor of economics who was an expert witness.
+- $1,044,594 TRIAL VERDICT for a Nashville Metro firefighter who suffered a career-ending low back injury when an EMT violated safety protocols and improperly lifted the patient during load-in to a transport.
+Our client later underwent spinal fusion and right shoulder surgery.
+Our client, a life-long first responder, was forced to retire due to the injury and is now on Social Security Disability.
+The verdict included $600,000 in lost past and future earnings that Rocky secured when he brought in a college professor of economics for expert witness testimony.

-- $740,000 SETTLEMENT for an active and independent 85-year-young lady who broke her pelvis and hips, developing permanent bladder incontinence, as the result of an amusement ride accident.
+- $740,000 SETTLEMENT for an active and independent 85-year-old who broke her pelvis and hips, developing permanent bladder incontinence, as the result of an amusement ride accident.

 - $700,000 MAXIMUM ALLOWED RECOVERY against Dickson County Sheriff’s Office for two men tragically injured and the family of a woman killed as the result of a negligent police chase.
 The sheriff’s deputy wrongfully and dangerously engaged in high speed pursuit of a car because the officer saw the driver flick a cigarette out the window.
 At speeds approaching 100 mph, the officer chased the car for miles before the fleeing vehicle struck another car head on, catastrophically injuring the two innocent men in that car and killing the suspect’s passenger.
 The claims for our clients were brought under the Tennessee Governmental Tort Liability Act (or “GTLA”) which limits payments from governments in Tennessee to a maximum of $700,000 per incident.